All Episodes

 Republicans worry that because their party is dominant in Washington, they will bear the blame for high gasoline prices.

-And so the Republicans are determined to take a straight take charge pose, even if there is little they can do.
+And so the Republicans are determined to take a straight, take-charge pose, even if there is little they can do to provide short-term relief for motorists.

-House Speaker Danny Hastert, House Senate Majority Leader Bill Frist are gonna send a letter to President Bush today, demanding an investigation of possible price gouging by big oil.
+So on Friday of last week, senior GOP congressional aides met with White House advisors to strategierize House Speaker Denny Haster, House Senate Majority Leader Bill Frist are going to send a letter to President Bush today demanding an investigation of possible price gouging by big oil.

-Appearing yesterday on late edition on CNN, Senator Arlen Specter even suggested that Congress consider a tax on oil companies' profits.
+Appearing yesterday on the late edition on CNN, Senator Arlen Specter even suggested that Congress consider a tax on oil companies' profits.

 So be confident, folks.